-“And I saw a beast rising out of the sea, with ten horns and seven heads, with ten diadems upon its horns and a blasphemous name upon its heads.
+“And I saw a beast rising out of the sea, with 10 horns and seven heads, with 10 diadems upon its horns and a blasphemous name upon its heads.
 And the beast that I saw was like a leopard, its feet were like a bear’s, and its mouth was like a lion’s mouth.
-And to it the dragon gave his power and his throne and great authority.”
+And to it, the dragon gave his power and his throne and great authority.”
 It's worth reading for this is stirring stuff.

 A Bit of History

 The tapestry was woven in Paris between 1373 and 1382 for Louis I of Anjou.
-Originally 133 meters (436 feet) long and 6 meters (20 feet) high, it was designed by Hennequin de Bruges, the foremost painter of the Bruges School who lived in France from 1368 as an employee of the French King Charles V (1364-1380).
-As his inspiration for the images he took one of the King’s own illuminated manuscripts.
-Those designs were then woven into 100 separate tapestries by Nicolas Bataille and Robert Poincon over 7 years.
+Originally 133 meters (436 feet) long and six meters (20 feet) high, it was designed by Hennequin de Bruges.
+He was the foremost painter of the Bruges School who lived in France from 1368 as an employee of the French King Charles V (1364 to 1380).
+As his inspiration for the images, he took one of the King’s own illuminated manuscripts.
+Those designs were then woven into 100 separate tapestries by Nicolas Bataille and Robert Poincon over seven years.